 |Tom’s “Little Girl” bushbuck has been so happy he’s back, she comes to see him each day.|

-After yesterday’s huge response from our readers on our story on invasive alien plants, (please see our post here if you missed it) we’re making every effort to expand our knowledge through education about biodiversity in Marloth Park.
+After yesterday’s massive response from our readers on our story on invasive alien plants (please see our post here if you missed it), we’re making every effort to expand our knowledge through education about biodiversity in Marloth Park.

 |We waited patiently while attempting to get a few face shots.|

 We often ask ourselves, “How long can this keep up?”
-Will the animals always be here or will the effects of the human footprint eventually impact the numbers of animals in Marloth Park?
+Will the animals always be here, or will the effects of the human footprint eventually impact the number of animals in Marloth Park?